core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-arch title='Publish-subscribe architecture over CoAP' artwork-align="center"}

-This document describes two sets of interactions, interactions to configure topics and their lifecycle (see {{topic-resource-interactions}}) and interactions about the topic data (see {{topic-data-interactions}}).
+This document describes two sets of interactions, interactions to configure topics and their lifecycle (see {{topic-configuration-interactions}}) and interactions about the topic-data (see {{topic-data-interactions}}).

 Topic-configuration interactions are discovery, create, read configuration, update configuration, delete configuration and handle the management of the topics.